ashishsnaik/CarND-Extended-Kalman-Filter-P5/.ipynb_checkpoints/README-checkpoint.md

 [image8]: ./images/R_sim_output_dataset2.png "Radar Sim Output Dataset2"

-My goal in this project was to develope a Sensor Fusion module by implementating an **Extended Kalman Filter (EKF) algorithm in C++**, to track and predict a bicycle's position and velocity around a vehicle.
+My goal in this project was to develope a Sensor Fusion module by implementing an **Extended Kalman Filter (EKF) algorithm in C++**, to track and predict a bicycle's position and velocity around a vehicle.
 The project accomplishes this by using a combination of Standard and Extended Kalman Filters to combine LIDAR and RADAR sensor data, in order to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 The LIDAR and RADAR data are provided as inputs by a Udacity Simulator, which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).
 The communication between the Simulator (Client) and the Sensor Fusion Module (Server) happens using [uWebSocketIO](https://github.com/uWebSockets/uWebSockets).